jtyranski/toro_scrape/README.md

 Notes:
     - Some fields may be empty depending on API responses.
-    - Results are deduplicated by product_number before saving.
+    - Results are deduplicated by product_number before both partial and final saves.

 ## Partial Save and Resume
-- If save_interval > 0, the script periodically writes a partial CSV at output_file.partial and logs a message indicating how many records have been saved.
+- If save_interval > 0, the script writes a partial CSV at output_file.partial every N records and logs progress.
-- On the next run, if a partial file exists, the script:
     - Loads it to continue where it left off.
     - Skips product_numbers already present in the partial file.
-- If an output_file already exists, the script also attempts to skip product_numbers previously completed to avoid duplicates.
+- On next run (with the same config), the script:
+    - Loads .partial to continue where it left off.
+    - Skips product_numbers found in .partial and previously completed output file (if present).
-- On normal completion, the final CSV is saved to output_file and the .partial file is deleted.
+- On normal completion, final CSV is written and .partial is removed.

 ## Concurrency
-- The script uses a ThreadPoolExecutor to process multiple product_numbers concurrently.
+- Uses a ThreadPoolExecutor to process multiple product numbers concurrently.
-- Configure via config.concurrency or override using --concurrency CLI flag.
+- Configure via config.concurrency, or override with --concurrency.
-- The script ensures thread-safe accumulation and skips already-scraped product_numbers.
+- Thread-safe accumulation and early skip of already-scraped product_numbers prevent duplicates.

 ## Graceful Interruption
 - Press Ctrl+C to stop gracefully.
 - The script will:
-    - Avoid starting new tasks.
+    - Stops submitting new tasks.
-    - Save partial results if save_interval > 0.
+    - Saves partial results if save_interval > 0.
-    - Exit with a message indicating interruption.
+    - Exits with an interruption message.

 ## Logging
-- Logging level and optional file are configured via log_level and log_file.
+- Configurable via log_level and log_file.
-- Examples:
-    - log_level: "DEBUG" for detailed troubleshooting.
-    - log_file: "logs/toro_scrape.log" to write logs to disk (directory auto-created if needed).
+- Console and optional file logging (directory auto-created).
+- Clear messages for retries, rate limits, and re-authentication events.

 ## FTP Upload
-- If ftp_host, ftp_username, and ftp_password are provided, the script uploads the final CSV to the specified FTP directory.
+- If ftp_host, ftp_username, and ftp_password are provided, uploads the final CSV to the configured directory.
-- If overwrite_existing is false and output_file exists, a timestamp is appended to the filename prior to saving/uploading.
+- If overwrite_existing is false and output_file exists, a timestamped filename is used before upload.
-- FTP directory trees are created on the server if they don’t exist.
+- Missing directories on the server are created when possible.

 ## Troubleshooting
-- Login or Playwright errors:
+- Login/Playwright:
-    - Ensure browsers/ exists and hasn’t been renamed.
+    - Ensure browsers/ exists and matches Playwright’s expected structure.
-    - Set headless_mode to false to watch the login flow.
+    - Set headless_mode: false to observe the login flow.
-- Rate limiting or server errors:
+- Rate limits/Server errors:
-    - The script automatically retries with exponential backoff for 429 and 5xx responses.
+    - Script automatically retries 429 (honors Retry-After) and 5xx with exponential backoff.
+    - Consider lowering concurrency and keeping it steady for long runs.
+- Re-authentication:
+    - 401/403 responses trigger a single automatic re-auth attempt.
+    - If you routinely see 403 but with “Customer Product Restriction,” those SKUs are intentionally inaccessible.
-- Partial resume issues:
+- Partial resume:
-    - Delete the .partial file if you want a clean run.
+    - Delete output_file.partial if you want a clean restart.
     - Ensure save_interval is a positive integer to enable partial saves.
-- Duplicate rows:
+- Duplicates:
-    - The script deduplicates by product_number before both partial and final save.
+    - The script deduplicates by product_number prior to saving partial/final CSVs.

 ## License
 This script is provided as-is.
 Use at your own risk.